 Because of many things, Berlin is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Berlin really has some of the features that families look for when choosing a good community to raise children.
 Is Berlin perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Berlin are very well educated compared to the average community in the nation: 38.96% of adults in Berlin have a bachelor's degree or even advanced degree.
+The education level of Berlin citizens is very high relative to the national average among all cities (21.84%): 38.96% of adults in Berlin have a bachelor's degree or even advanced degree.

 The per capita income in Berlin in 2010 was $45,324, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $181,296 for a family of four.